Preservation-and-Access-2023/Labour-Conflicts/README.md

 # Dutch Labour Conflicts and Politics (1950-2019)

-Contains a .csv file on labour conflicts and political positions in the Netherlands from 1950 to 2019.
+Contains a .csv file on labour conflicts and political positions in the Netherlands from 1950 to 2019, an .xlsx file describing the column labels in the .csv file, and a data paper explaning the project.

 Data on labour conflicts provided by the International Institute of Social History (IISH) [_Internationaal Instituut voor Sociale Geschiedenis (IISG)_], Amsterdam, Netherlands: https://iisg.amsterdam/.